entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Cavin *et al.* (2020, char.
+> - Clement *et al.* (2024): " Cavin *et al.* (2020, char.
 48) defined a lacrimojugal character to reflect differences among derived coelacanths.
 The lacrimojugal was considered either as being curved (0) or straight (1) in its mid-region.
 We redefine this character in terms of the ventral margin of the lacrimojugal to consider the disparity of all coelacanths.
 We are using four character-states to describe the shape of the ventral margin of the lacrimojugal: linear (0) (e.g., Miguashaia bureaui), V-shaped (1) (e.g., *Diplocercides kayseri*, *Foreyia maxkuhni*), curvilinear (2) (e.g., *Caridosuctor populosum*, *Coccoderma suevicum*), and sinusoidal (3) (e.g., *Hadronector donbairdi*).
 The V-shaped condition of the ventral margin of the lacrimojugal is in part associated with the presence of the posteroventral expansion of the margin (Character 79).
 Character 80 is linked with character 74."

 > - The coding of *Qujingodus* is ?.